webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

-Here we just tell it we're using a `compute` stage from the shader `module` we created and we want to call the `computeSomething` function. `layout` is `'auto'` again, telling WebGPU to figure out the layout from the shaders.
+Here we just tell it we're using a `compute` stage from the shader `module` we created and we want to call the `computeSomething` function. `layout` is `'auto'` again, telling WebGPU to figure out the layout from the shaders. [^layout-auto]

+[^layout-auto]: `layout: 'auto'` is convenient but, it's impossible to share bind groups across pipelines using `layout: 'auto'`.
+Most of the examples on this site never use a bind group with multiple pipelines .
+We'll cover explicit layouts in [another article](webgpu-drawing-multiple-things.html).

 Next we need some data